 - Prepare swarm lures for 18 hive boxes for your apiary

-- Hold 22 pounds of honey when formed into honey comb by the bees
+- Hold 22 pounds of honey when formed into honeycombs by the bees

 - Mold 8 comb foundation sheets for a beehive

-Those 42 things you can make with beeswax, barely scratch the surface.
-Beeswax is universally useful in your home.
+Those 42 things to make with beeswax, barely scratch the surface, it is universally useful in your home.